Table of contents

 What has led to IPv4 exhaustion?

-The term IPv4 address exhaustion defines the depletion of the available pool of IPv4 addresses.
-The fourth version of the Internet Protocol provides 4,294,967,296 unique addresses that no longer satisfy the growing demand.
+The term IPv4 address exhaustion defines the depletion of the globally available pool of IPv4 addresses.
+The fourth version of the Internet Protocol provides 4,294,967,296 unique addresses, which have proven insufficient to meet long-term global demand.
 This is because the number of internet users and online devices has grown exponentially since the introduction of IPv4 in 1981.

 Unfortunately, businesses today cannot freely acquire IPv4 addresses from Regional Internet Registries (RIR) to expand their networks.
 Why?
 The organization responsible for the distribution of IPv4 addresses – the Internet Assigned Numbers Authority (IANA) – assigned the last IP blocks to the RIRs in 2011.
 As RIRs now have a limited supply of IPv4, they have implemented very strict IPv4 allocation policies.